-An amendment to the city housing code that requires smoke detectors in all bedrooms will take effect Feb.
-18.
+An amendment to the city housing code that requires smoke detectors in all bedrooms is in effect.

 The amendment also requires a smoke detector on every floor of a house.

 The requirement applies to new as well as existing houses, apartments and condominiums.
 The City Council passed the amendment Aug.
-18, 2008, with the provision that it would not take effect for 18 months.
+18, 2008.

 Battery-powered smoke detectors are acceptable.
 They are available at home-improvement and hardware stores starting at under $10.